-- 60 g. of good-quality rice sticks
+- 60 grams good-quality rice sticks

-- 1 tbsps. of cooking oil
+- 1 tablespoon cooking oil

-- 1 small onion, chopped
+- 1 small onion chopped

-- 1 tsp. of minced garlic
+- 1 teaspoon garlic minced

-- 1 tsp. of minced ginger
+- 1 teaspoon ginger minced

-- 1 carrot, cut into matchsticks
+- 1 carrot cut into matchsticks

-- a bunch of Chinese broccoli, cut into two-inch lengths; stalks and leaves separated
+- a bunch of Chinese broccoli cut into two-inch lengths; stalks and leaves separated

-- about 1 tsp. of fish sauce
+- 1 teaspoon fish sauce

-- nuoc mam pha, to taste
+- nuoc mam pha to taste

-- about ¾ c. of pork cracklings
+- 3/4 cup pork cracklings

-- Soak the rice sticks in tap water for about ten minutes or just long enough to soften a bit to separate them.
+Soak the rice sticks in tap water for about ten minutes or just long enough to soften a bit to separate them.
 You want them still underdone by the time you drain them and add to the pan so that they can soak up the nuoc mam pha.

-- Heat the cooking oil in a wok or frying pan.
+Heat the cooking oil in a wok or frying pan.
 Saute the onion, garlic and ginger just until fragrant, about half a minute.
 Add the Chinese broccoli stalks.
 Stir fry for a minute.
 Add the Chinese broccoli leaves and carrot, season lightly with fish sauce, and cook for half a minute.

-- Add the drained rice sticks to the pan.
+Add the drained rice sticks to the pan.
 Stir fry to coat the noodles with oil.
 Pour in about one-eighth cup of nuoc mam pha.
 Stir fry until the noodles have soaked up the sauce.

-- Taste the noodles, if it needs more seasoning, add more nuoc mam pha — sparingly because if you pour in too much liquid after the noodles have fully swelled, the excess liquid will make them soggy.
+Taste the noodles, if it needs more seasoning, add more nuoc mam pha — sparingly because if you pour in too much liquid after the noodles have fully swelled, the excess liquid will make them soggy.

-- Add the pork cracklings to the noodles and toss just until heated through.
+Add the pork cracklings to the noodles and toss just until heated through.

-- Sserve the stir fried rice sticks with oork cracklings and Chinese broccoli
+Sserve the stir fried rice sticks with oork cracklings and Chinese broccoli